blinkbitcoin/dev.blink.sv/docs/api/webhooks.md

 The Blink API offers a selection of webhooks (or callbacks), allowing external applications to receive instantaneous notifications about activities on your account.
 For example the webhooks can be used to make a LED light up or a beer tap to open on the receipt of a payment.

-The currently available webhook events are:
+## Currently available webhook events

 * `send.lightning`
 * `receive.lightning`